 *This post contains affiliate links.
 Although I may earn a commission, all recommendations are my own.

 Naturally, the first way you could make money is when you first get started.
-When you first clear house (or when you continually do) try selling your old, unwanted items.
+When you first clean house try selling your old, unwanted items.

 Part of minimalism means trying to only have one of every thing, because often times two is just not necessary.
 This may not be the case with things like forks, spoons, plates and toilet paper, but you know what I mean.